microsoft/Zen/README.md

 using ZenLib;
 ```

 The main abstraction Zen provides is through the type `Zen<T>` which represents a value of type `T` that can take on any value.
-The following code shows a basic use of Zen -- it creates several symbolic variables of different types (e.g., bool, int, string, IList) and then encodes constraints over those variables.
+The following code shows a basic use of Zen -- it creates several symbolic variables of different types (e.g., `bool`, `int`, `string`, `FSeq`) and then encodes constraints over those variables.

 ```csharp
 // create symbolic variables of different types